praveenv23013808/Minimax-Search-Algorithm/README.md

 <hr>
 <h2>Result:</h2>
-<p>Thus,Implementation of  Minimax Search Algorithm for a Simple TIC-TAC-TOE game wasa done successfully.</p>
+<p>Thus,Implementation of  Minimax Search Algorithm for a Simple TIC-TAC-TOE game was done successfully.</p>